Threadnaught/svd-visualization/README.md

 ![vectors laid flat with histogram](./imgs/esd-hist-True-large-False.png)

 Et voila, we can see the worlds most pointless histogram.
 Because we only have three basis vectors to analyse, we have more buckets than we have values to fill them.
 Let's do something more interesting.
 Let's take 1000 uncorrelated vectors, each with 1000 dimensions and see how our histogram of singular values look.
+Lets say that each of the values in this collection of vectors are normally distributed with mean 0 and variance 1.

 ![large-dimensional-histogram](./imgs/esd-hist-True-large-True.png)

+And here is the magic of the ESD; we can take a vector space far too large to be reasoned about visually, but still make meaningful conclusions about the structure of the underlying space.
+There is clearly a statistical pattern here, and we can treat it as a statistical distribution and use all of the tools of statistics to analyse what's going on.